datatjej/langtechres-project/code/README.md

 *allum* <br>
 \[...\] <br>

-b) `mathir_train.txt`, which contains all tokens and their corresponding lemma from all five files: <br>
+* `mathir_train.txt`, which contains all tokens and their corresponding lemma from all five files: <br>
 *Hær	här* <br>
 *sigx	sighia* <br>
 *aff	af* <br>